PaperMC/velocitypowered.com/docs/users/getting-started.md

 java -Xms1G -Xmx1G -XX:+UseG1GC -XX:G1HeapRegionSize=4M -XX:+UnlockExperimentalVMOptions -XX:+ParallelRefProcEnabled -XX:+AlwaysPreTouch -XX:MaxInlineLevel=15 -jar velocity*.jar
 ```

-Once saved, open a terminal (or log into the machine) if you haven't already, navigate to the
-directory where you have placed the Velocity JAR file and the `start.sh` file.
-Then run
-`chmod +x start.sh` and then `./start.sh`.
-If it worked, you should now receive a proxy console.
+Once saved, open a terminal (or log into the machine) if you haven't already, navigate to the directory where you have placed the Velocity JAR file and the `start.sh` file.
+Then run `chmod +x start.sh` and then `./start.sh`.
+If it worked, you should now receive a console similar to the output in the next section.

 ## After launch